parse-community/parse-server-push-adapter/README.md

 ⚠️ Sending push notifications to Android devices via the FCM legacy API was deprecated on June 20 2023 and was announced to be decommissioned in June 2024.
 See [Google docs](https://firebase.google.com/docs/cloud-messaging/migrate-v1).
 To send push notifications to the newer FCM HTTP v1 API you need to update your existing push configuration for Android by replacing the key `apiKey` with `firebaseServiceAccount`.

 With the update to FCMv1, HTTP/2 support was added which provides much faster throughput for push notifications.
-To use the legacy transport (HTTP/1.1) set the key `fcmEnableLegacyHttpTransport` to `true` under your push options.
+To use the older deprecated transport method (HTTP/1.1) set the key `fcmEnableLegacyHttpTransport` to `true` under your push options.

 Example options (deprecated):